davidjguru/davidjguru.github.io/_posts/2020-11-10-Playing-with-PHP-8-Performance.md

 ## 4- Key Concepts

-Let's review some key issues of this little home experiment, some important ideas to know about the PĤP context.
+Let's review some key issues for this little home experiment, some important ideas to know about the PHP context.

 ### 4.1- PHP Under the hood